gil2rok/geometric-data-analysis/README.md

 **The work of Gilad Turok for [COMS 4995] Geometric Data Analysis with Professor [Andrew Blumberg](https://ajblumberg.github.io/) in Spring of 2023 at Columbia University :pencil2: :triangular_ruler: :bar_chart:.**

-(Unfortunately, there are no good emojis for topology or manifolds.
-Until this crime is remedied, I will be using a doughnut as a torus.)
+:rotating_light: Unfortunately, there are no good emojis for topology or manifolds.
+Until this crime is remedied, I will be using a doughnut as a torus.

 ## **HW1** :round_pushpin: ##
 **Implement and compare clustering algorithms:**